AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-02-04-syntax-highlighting-with-prism-and-markdown-it/index.md

 ---
 title: Syntax Highlighting with Prism.js and markdown-it
-description: Learn how to add line numbers, file names, and copy-to-clipboard buttons to your code blocks.
+description: Learn how to decorate your Markdown code blocks with Prism to add line numbers, file names, and copy-to-clipboard buttons.
 thumbnail: ./images/thumbnail.jpg
 categories: [javascript, markdown]
 keywords: [prism, syntax highlight, markdown-it]